As explained in those lessons, your riffs, licks, and solos don’t need to be complex and fast to be of good quality.

 When it comes to string bending, you should rely more on your ear than guitar tabs.

-Vibrato: There is bad vibrato, there is good vibrato and there is great vibrato.
+Vibrato: There is a bad vibrato, there is a good vibrato and there is a great vibrato.

 Bad vibrato is when the player just wiggles the string randomly up and down to somewhat achieve vibrato effect.